nahisl12/Monster-Hunter-Info/README.md

 MHInfo is a simple information website made using the Monster Hunter World API

-ImgUp is a Full-stack Web Application for uploading images with functionality for uploading/updating/deleting images & creating folders/ablums to put them into.

 ### The live application can be previewed at [mhinfo](https://spiffy-wisp-53b288.netlify.app/)

 ### Technology Used